NLnetLabs/krill/doc/development/multi_user/authentication.md

 #### AuthProvider implementation

-The actual implementation is quite simple and similar to that of the `MasterTokenAuthProvider`.
+The actual implementation is quite simple and similar to that of the `AdminTokenAuthProvider`.
 The essence of this provider implementation can be reduced to something like the following (based on `daemon/auth/providers/config_file/provider.rs`):